Inspiring Women Exhibition

 Lego™ Club for primary school aged children who must bring a grown-up with them.
 Creative fun – listen to stories and poems, then make a model to display at the library.
 Monthly on a Saturday 10:30–11:30am.

-Hanham Library to benefit from Open Access scheme
+Hanham Library re-opens to welcome South Gloucestershire’s 5,000th Open Access User

 One card lets you borrow books, access the internet at libraries, have a swim, use the gym or take part in a host of sporting activities, all great social opportunities to meet new friends and try something new.